Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Relation to Quantum Cognition

 The QTOW framework makes a stronger and more precise claim.
 While the operational time-line of QTOW can indeed be simulated by a \emph{contextual classical} probabilistic model, such a description necessarily abandons a unified interpretation of the internal state.
 Once the decision-making system is required to maintain a \emph{single internal state} that simultaneously supports decision outcomes and adaptive learning under conservation constraints, contextual classical probability ceases to be sufficient \emph{as a unified internal-state representation}.

-In QTOW, contextuality is therefore not introduced as a modeling assumption.
-Rather, it emerges as a structural consequence of three minimal requirements: \begin{enumerate} \item conservation-based internal state updates, \item measurement-induced disturbance associated with decision making, and \item the use of a single internal state to encode both decision and learning relevant information. \end{enumerate} Under these conditions, no non-contextual classical state-space description is possible.
+In QTOW, contextuality is therefore not introduced as a separate target assumption.
+Rather, it is witnessed once three minimal requirements are combined: \begin{enumerate} \item conservation-based internal state updates, \item measurement-induced disturbance associated with decision making, and \item the use of a single internal state to encode both decision and learning relevant information. \end{enumerate} Under these minimal-state conditions, no non-contextual classical state-space description is possible without adding contextual labels, history-dependent memory, or an enlarged hidden-state representation.

 Without the auxiliary degree of freedom, QTOW reduces to a measurement-dominated process incapable of stable learning.
 The necessity of an extended internal state space therefore follows from learning requirements, not from contextuality tests.